alabamenhu/DateTimeTimezones/docs/blog.md

 And violà, it looks totally normally, except it has those extra methods.

 Now we tackle the second method, which is from being given discrete time units.
-There is a `gmt-from-local` routine that takes the aforemention `tm` struct along with a timezone and tries to reconcile the two to get a POSIX time (if you ask me for 2:30 on a day we spring forward… we'll have problems).
+There is a `gmt-from-local` routine that takes the aforementioned `tm` struct along with a timezone and tries to reconcile the two to get a POSIX time (if you ask me for 2:30 on a day we spring forward… we'll have problems).
 Once we have the POSIX time, then we can create things like before.
 I'll spare you all the different ways that this type of creation can happen, but it's easy enough to imagine.